Skip to main content

 Your tenancy agreement should say if you have a fixed term.
 At the end of the fixed term, if neither you or your landlord end your tenancy, your agreement renews automatically.
 This is called tacit relocation.

-Your tenancy agreement might state how long it will be renewed for.
+Your tenancy agreement might say how long it will be renewed for.
 For example, it might be for an initial fixed term of 6 months and then renewed monthly after that.

 If not, your agreement is renewed for the same amount of time as the initial fixed term.
 For example, if your fixed term was 6 months, the agreement is renewed for another 6 months.

-You have the right to live in the property, and other people do not have the right to enter without your permission.
+You have the right to live in the property.
+Other people do not have the right to enter without your permission.

 If you live with your landlord, your agreement will say which rooms or areas only you can use.
 Your landlord should not enter them without your permission.
 This is called exclusive possession.